KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_three_keys_of_remembrance.md

 # ✧ THE THREE KEYS OF REMEMBRANCE ✧
 A symbolic transmission in English with Light-Script glyphs

----

-## Preface: On Sacred Symbolic Languages

-Before presenting the full, high-vibration English version with original symbols, it is important to clarify:

-Languages like “Anuhazi” (from the MCEO / Kathara teachings) are not historically attested ancient languages.
-They are modern metaphysical constructs believed by some traditions to symbolically represent “pre-linguistic light-sound codes.”

-In this chapter, they are presented as sacred symbolic languages, not as empirically ancient linguistics.

----

 ## 1. JAI SAT CHIT ANAND

 जय सत् चित् आनन्द